 That is quite different in the game played by the European Member States in their attempts to defend national interests in the market for “botanicals.”
 Although the Laws of this Game, in casu the various European Regulations and Directives that regulate market entry or exit of “botanicals,” have been harmonized to the point where the internal market can with confidence be considered as a sufficiently regulated level playing field for all food business operators, some Member States and even the European Commission complain that the “botanical” playing field isn’t level enough.

-In a previous blog, Examples of Good… or… Bad Practice, I demonstrated that the level playing field created by the European legislature is willfully disturbed by national authorities that consciously refuse to apply the Laws of the Game.
+Examples of Good… or… Bad Practice, I demonstrated that the level playing field created by the European legislature is willfully disturbed by national authorities that consciously refuse to apply the Laws of the Game.
 To substantiate their arguments, they point at the obstacles to trade that interfere with the free movement of “botanicals” in EU’s internal market, but fail to explain that they themselves are the cause of these obstacles because they neglect and violate the Laws of the Game.
 One particular argument is steadily “piloted” and tested in many of the “botanical” documents and discussions.
 Supposedly, there are differences between the food-or-medicine “borderlines” drawn by authorities in Member States when they classify – “botanical” – products.

 In its 2012 Discussion Paper on Health Claims on Botanicals used in Foods, the European Commission stated the “borderline” argument as follows: “Furthermore, since Member States have the right to classify, on a case-by-case basis, a product as food or as medicine, it is possible, as stated on several occasions by the Court of Justice of the EU, that differences exist between Member States in the classification of products.
 In other words, as EU law stands, it is possible that the same product is classified as a foodstuff in one Member State and as a medicinal product in another, if the national authority considers, taking account of all the characteristics of the product, that this complies with the definition of foodstuff or of medicinal product.”